 - Supervise, advise, and support the Vice Chairs in collaboration with HRL professional staff for RA Selection, Council Leadership, and other functional areas.

 - Conduct regular Area Meetings with Senior Residents, and individual meetings as needed.

 - Communicate regularly with Senior Residents and other staff, and facilitate information flow from and to appropriate individuals with regard to student, staff and programming issues.

 - Consider and refer when concerns are too severe or beyond the scope of Resident Staff.

 - Ensure that University policies and procedures are uniformly addressed.

 - Chair(s) lead(s) the preparation and planning for Senior Staff Training and O-Week by working with the Vice Chair for Training and Development and other Vice Chairs.
 Chair(s) are required to attend L2K and have the capacity to carry out responsibilities over the summer in a timely and efficient manner.
 It is strongly preferred for the Chair(s) to be present in Charlottesville for the duration of the summer, but applicants who have a legitimate conflict with this commitment must have a conversation with the Assistant Dean to assess the viability of their application and possible offer of the Chair(s) position.
 The presence of the Chair(s) in Gibbons House over the summer is vital because of the formative nature of the experience and the amount of time and work required to coordinate staff training.
-Such applicants must demonstrate substantial evidence of being able to fulfill the requirements of the role and are expected to closely coordinate with the Assistant Dean of Students during the leadership transition phase to make the necessary preparations.
+Such applicants must demonstrate substantial evidence of being able to fulfill the requirements of the role and are expected to closely coordinate with the Assistant Dean during the leadership transition phase to make the necessary preparations.